-- click on first result, go to some austin city webpage
+- Click on the first result, go to some Austin city webpage

 - sweet! under ‘work exempt from permits‘:

-There are several different container sizes and styles to choose from.
+There are several different shipping container sizes and styles to choose from.

 Wikipedia has more detail, but I’d boil it down to 2 choices of common sizes: